Parent Page : Pre-Emptive Listening.

 What to listen-out for depends on the background noises where you are.
 I was once near a children's playground where i found it useful to listen-out for cars!

-A curiosity i've noticed a few times among animals is that they react a fraction of a second before a sound.
+A curiosity i've noticed a few times among animals is that they sometimes react a fraction of a second before a sound.
 I've personally experienced something like this with very loud sounds, it's as though there's a shock wave which precedes the sound.
-I imagine someone sometime will give me a scientific explanation.
+I imagine someone, sometime, will give me a scientific explanation.

 Some modern sounds truly aren't good to listen to.
 You can try and listen over the sound, turn the motors into the background, empathise with what animals must do.
 But don't be too idealistic: the constant purring of electrical noise is nerve wracking – use modern earplugs and pity the animals who can't.